RealityNet/teleparser/README.md

 *This script is introduced by the blog post at https://blog.digital-forensics.it/2020/04/teleparser.html*

 `teleparser` is a Python3 script aimed to parse the **Telegram cache4.db database**.
-It's not for the _faint hearted_ and the expected user is a DIFR expert.
-As written in the blog post, the goal is to do not miss data or to misinterpret it: the script should crash if what's parsing is not what's expected... if not, that's **A** bug.
+It's not for the _faint hearted_ and the expected user is a DFIR expert.
+As written in the blog post, the goal is to not miss data or to misinterpret it: the script should crash if what is parsing is not what is expected... if not, that's **A** bug.

 It's assumed a bit of knowledge on how the cache4.db is organized and the specificy of its *blobs*.